Does Faith Have a Safe Place at School?

-As a pastor, you have an incredible influence in the lives of the kids at your church.
-Now that we’ve busted some of the myths that your students might face, you may be wondering if there is something that would help embolden them to express these freedoms at school.
+Now that we’ve busted some of the myths that the students you know might face, you may be wondering if there is something that would help embolden them to express these freedoms at school.
 And there is!

 Bring Your Bible to School Day is an annual, nationwide, and student-led event happening this year on Thursday, October 3.
 This event is designed to empower Christian students of all ages to take the lead in speaking God’s grace and truth into the culture around them by taking one simple step—bringing their Bible to school and talking about it with friends.